 Do not post any identifying information about your students or other sensitive information, including social security numbers, UID, full date of birth, financial data, etc.

 Post relevant and interesting content and your followers will increase.
 Create content based on what they know, want, and need.
 Take care to not confuse this with what you want.

 Also, be sure you understand how frequently you should post.
 If you post too frequently, you will lose followers.
 The accepted frequency varies by channel and audience.
 If you post multiple times per day, be sure that your posts are spaced at least one to two hours apart.

 Try to link back to the university's website and your group's website as much as possible, to further engage your followers.
 Use a web address shortening service that tracks clicks to determine which types of content are popular with your audience.
-Download Getting Started with Bit.ly (PDF) to see how the Office of Marketing shortens and tracks online clicks.
+Contact the Office of Marketing for more information about how we use Bitly.

 Do Not Allow Advertising and Soliciting